luigicaputi/luigicaputi.github.io/_pages/about.md

 <a href="https://progetto-itaca.github.io/ItaCa-25/"> 6th ItaCa Workshop</a>, Milano, December 22-23 2025.

+<a href="https://sites.google.com/uniroma1.it/caremath/home-page"> CARE</a>: Collaborations in  Algebra, Representation theory and Ethics, Lyon, October 27-31 2025.

-<a href="https://sites.google.com/site/topolalgeb/home/conferences/sajdhm2025/"> SAJDHM2025</a>: South African-Japanese Discrete Homotopy Meeting 2025, Cape Town, South Africa, September 10-11 2025.
+<a href="https://sites.google.com/site/topolalgeb/home/conferences/sajdhm2025/"> SAJDHM2025</a>: South African-Japanese Discrete Homotopy Meeting 2025, Cape Town, September 10-11 2025.

 <a href="https://events.dm.unipi.it/event/292/"> Topology of Arrangements with an Eye to Applications</a>, Pisa, September 1-5, 2025